kapitchi/KapitchiAcl/README.md

 If unauthorized user tries to access e.g. route they are not permitted to [Unauthorized exception](https://github.com/kapitchi/KapitchiAcl/blob/master/src/KapitchiAcl/Exception/UnauthorizedException.php) is thrown.
 They have been two guards implemented so far: Route and Event guards.

+TBD: Should we return HttpResponse instead of throwing Unauthorized exception?

 ### Route guard
-Route guard is used to protect MVC routes.
+[Route guard](https://github.com/kapitchi/KapitchiAcl/blob/master/src/KapitchiAcl/Guard/Route.php) is used to protect MVC routes.
 The guard configuration maps route into ACL route resource.
 Route resource ACL can be then configured as any other resource permissions.

+The guard is attached to Zend\Mvc\Application.dispatch event at priority 1000.

 #### Config example